aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/spreadsheet-automation/data-integration-in-excel/_index.md

 ### Q1: Is Aspose.Cells for Java free to use?

 Aspose.Cells for Java offers a free trial, but a license is required for full use.
-Check their official website for pricing details.
+Check their website for pricing details.

 ### Q2: Can I integrate data from databases into Excel?